TimPietrusky/atelier/docs/conventions.md

   - Node results via `workflowStore.updateNodeResult`.
 - Use `JsonStorage`—do not write to `localStorage` directly elsewhere.
 - Seed default workflows on the client only (avoid SSR hydration mismatch).
+- Local images:
+  - Persist large local images in IndexedDB with a stable key stored as `config.localImageRef`.
+  - Avoid persisting base64 images in `localStorage` when IDB is available; fall back to `config.localImage` only if needed.
+- Deletions:
+  - When nodes are deleted, persist the updated node list and prune edges referencing removed nodes.
+- Statuses:
+  - Transient `running` status is never persisted; on write it is coerced to `idle`, and on load any persisted `running` becomes `idle`.

 ## Workflow execution